openforis/sepal-doc/docs/source/cli/ofgt.rst

         #4 #7 − #4 #7 + / //(b4−b7) / (b4+b7)

 3.  dNBR
-    In addition, the differnence NBR (dNBR) technique is a form of Change Detection which is used to index the severity of a fire
+    In addition, the difference NBR (dNBR) technique is a form of Change Detection which is used to index the severity of a fire.
-    Calculate the differenced (or delta) dNBR for NBR prefire - NBR postfire:
+    Calculate the difference (or delta) dNBR for NBR pre-fire - NBR post-fire:

     .. note::

-        as you can’t have two separate input files, one for NBR prefire and a second for NBR postfire, you need to combine the two output bands into one file before applying the equation (band 1 (#1) containing information on NBR prefire and band 2 (#2) containing info on NBR postfire):
+        as you can’t have two separate input files, one for NBR pre-fire and a second for NBR post-fire, you need to combine the two output bands into one file before applying the equation (band 1 (#1) containing information on NBR pre-fire and band 2 (#2) containing info on NBR post-fire):

     .. code-block::

         oft−calc in_image out_image
         1
-        #1 #2 − //band 1 (#1) contains info on NBR prefire and
+        #1 #2 − //band 1 (#1) contains info on NBR pre-fire and
-        // band 2 (#2) contains NBR postfire
+        // band 2 (#2) contains NBR post-fire

 4. Average of bands
     Compute an average of bands 1,2 and 3 of an image: